-- ✓ End poverty in all its forms everywhere. - ✓ End hunger, achieve food security and improved nutrition agriculture and promote sustainable food security. - ✓ Ensure healthy lives and promote well-being for all at all ages. - ✓ Ensure inclusive equitable and quality education that promotes lifelong learning opportunities for all. - ✓ Achieve gender equality and empower all women and girls. - ✓ Ensure availability and sustainable management of water and sanitation for all. - ✓ Ensure access to affordable, reliable, sustainable and modern energy for all. - ✓ Promote sustained, inclusive and sustainable economic growth, and decent work for all - ✓ Build resilient infrastructure, promote inclusive and sustainable industrialisation and foster innovation. - ✓ Reduce inequality within and among countries. - ✓ Make cities and human settlements inclusive, safe and resilient and sustainable. - ✓ Ensure sustainable consumption and production patterns. - ✓ Take urgent action to combat climate change and its impacts. - ✓ Conserve and sustainably use the oceans, seas and marine resources for sustainable development. - ✓ Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, halt and reverse land degradation, halt biodiversity loss. - ✓ Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective and accountable institutions at all levels. - ✓ Strengthen the means of implementation and revitalise the global partnerships for sustainable development.
+- 1. End poverty in all its forms everywhere. - 2.
+End hunger, achieve food security and improved nutrition agriculture and promote sustainable - 3.
+Ensure healthy lives and promote well-being for all at all ages. - 4.
+Ensure inclusive equitable education quality education and promote lifelong learning opportunities for all. - 5.
+Achieve gender equality and empower all women and girls. - 6.
+Ensure availability and sustainable management of water and sanitation for all. - 7.
+Ensure access to affordable, reliable, sustainable and modern energy for all. - 8.
+Promote sustained, inclusive and sustainable economic growth, and decent work for all - 9.
+Build resilient infrastructure, promote inclusive and sustainable industrialisation and foster innovation. - 10.
+Reduce inequality within and among countries. - 11.
+Make cities and human settlements inclusive, safe and resilient and sustainable. - 12.
+Ensure sustainable consumption and production patterns. - 13.
+Take urgent action to combat climate change and its impacts. - 14.
+Conserve and sustainably use the oceans, seas and marine resources for sustainable development. - 15.
+Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, halt and reverse land degradation, halt biodiversity loss. - 16.
+Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective and accountable institutions at all levels. - 17.
+Strengthen the means of implementation and revitalise the global partnerships for sustainable development.

-COGTA's BACK TO BASICS
+COGTA'S BACK TO BASICS

-- ✓ Basic Service Delivery: Improved quality of life.
+- 1. Basic Service Delivery: Improved quality of life.

-- ✓ Public Participation.
+- 2. Public Participation.

-- ✓ Good governance.
+- 3. Good governance.

-- ✓ Financial Viability and Management.
+- 4. Financial Viability and Management.

-- ✓ Institutional Development.
+- 5. Institutional Development